energyinpython/pre-pyrepo/docs/source/usage.rst

 	import numpy as np
 	from pyrepo.mcda_methods import CODAS
+	from pyrepo import normalizations as norms
+	from pyrepo import distance_metrics as dists
+	from pyrepo.additions import rank_preferences

 	# provide decision matrix in array numpy.darray
 	matrix = np.array([[45, 3600, 45, 0.9],